hunterachieng/shara-assessment/README.md

 The Admin Dashboard was a project initiated to make it easy for the employees at Shara to view and interpret the data from our customers.
 The dashboard is a web based platform created using the React Framework and Ant Design for the styling.

+After researching and debating between AntDesign and Material UI, I chose to use AntDesign as it offeres a lot of comprehensive UI patterns that are not available in MaterialDesign, and contains less code which makes it fast to implement.

 ## Features

 ### Accordion